-Based on the results obtained on the geoprocessing layer based on the calculation of the multi-attribute utility theory method, in determining the weighting of criteria and priority values in the slum region, it produces 3 levels based on light, moderate, and heavy levels.
+17 Based on the results obtained on the geoprocessing layer based on the calculation of the multi-attribute utility theory method, in determining the weighting of criteria and priority values in the slum region, it produces 3 levels based on light, moderate, and heavy levels.
 Spatial data modeling to map slum region using a GIS-based MADM approach.
-The use of this method shows the advantages of mapping slum regions, the level of slum regions, and the handling of slum regions.
+The use of this method shows the advantages of mapping slum regions which will produce layers of information on slum regions, the level of slum regions, and the handling of slum regions.
 There is a clear need for models such as decision support systems, enabling efficient solving of complex problems such as mapping distributions and knowing priorities for slum management.
 The Mojokerto district government as a decision making can use this system as an alternative option to control and monitor the development of the slum regions.